nrfconnect/sdk-nrf/samples/bluetooth/central_smp_client/README.rst

 To send an echo command, press Button 1 on the development kit.
 The string that is sent contains a number that is automatically incremented.
 This way, you can easily verify if the correct response is received.
-The response is decoded and displayed using the `TinyCBOR`_ library (which is part of Zephyr).
+The response is decoded using the `zcbor`_ library and displayed after that.

 Requirements
 ************